Miscellaneous tools

 indextool

-indextool is a utility tool that helps to dump various information about a physical table (excluding template or distributedtables).
-The general syntax for using indextool is:
+indextool is a helper tool used to dump miscellaneous information about a physical table (not template or distributed).
+The general usage is:

 indextool <command> [options]